tiagoferreirainf/springboot-kafka/README.md

 # springboot-kafka

+Small springboot module to be used as a provider for kafka.

 ## Project Structure
 The current project has the following structure:
 - __kafkacluster__ - docker composer with a Kafka and Zookeeper, for local tests.